AuslanderNoam/LSTM-Mutational-series/README.md

 1. PART1_PREDICT_LOAD - predict mutational load from a time series of mutations
 2. PART2_PREDICT_SEQ - predict the next mutation in the time-sequence
 3. PART3_CONSTRUCT_DATA - construction of simulated mutational data
-4. PART4_PREDICT_INTERACTIONS - predicting occurrence of mutations from
+4. PART4_PREDICT_INTERACTIONS - predicting occurrence of mutations from the binary sequence of major drivers, validation of interactions and survival analysis

-the binary sequence of major drivers, validation of interactions and survival analysis each part contains a separate, detailed README file
+Each part contains a separate, detailed README file